APRIL IN THE GARDEN

 TREES FOR SMALL GARDENS

-Dwarf fruit trees and citrus are ideal for small gardens and also grow well in pots and containers and yield an abundance of fruit.
+Dwarf fruit trees and citrus are ideal for small gardens and also grow well in pots and yield an abundance of fruit.

-Weeping maples are ideal when space is limited - stunning form and colour.
+Weeping maples are ideal when space is limited.

-Flowering Crab Apple - they are looking stunning and covered in luscious bright red fruit.
+Flowering Crab Apple - they look stunning with luscious bright red fruit.

 Magnolia - gorgeous colours and varieties to choose from.